 November is the time where Rome begins to cool off quite rapidly.
 Temperatures in Rome during the month of November are usually around the 15c – 19c mark making it one of the best places to go in Europe in November for warm weather.

 While you will get plenty of sunshine, make sure to pack an umbrella just in case!
 November does see a slight increase in rain for Rome.
-But don't let the cooler weather deter you from seeing this ancient city.
-Rome will still offer you a once in a lifetime experience, even in autumn.
+But don't let the cooler weather deter you from seeing this ancient city in Italy.
+Rome will still offer you a once in a lifetime experience, and is one of the best destinations in Europe to see in autumn.

 Read more: How to see Rome in a day